JonShard/TakeBreaks/README.md

 # TakeBreaks
 A simple python script that reminds you to take breaks after a certain amount of time spent active at your PC.
-Made for Ubuntu using sanity to send notifications and gnome-screensaver to lock screen.
+Made for Ubuntu using zenity to send notifications and gnome-screensaver to lock screen.
 However, it could probably be changed pretty easily for Windows.
 ## Install
 Dependencies:
 ```bash